fission/fission.io/content/en/blog/why-choose-fission.md

 The Serverless paradigm is empowering developers to focus only on building the application and not worry about anything else.
 Kubernetes has become an industry standard for hosting cloud native or container based microservice applications.
 It works seamlessly across public/private clouds and provides a common platform without any vendor lock-in.
-Hence it makes naturally a good choice to build serverless frameworks on top of Kubernetes.
+Hence, it makes naturally a good choice to build serverless frameworks on top of Kubernetes.

 There are a handful of Kubernetes serverless frameworks out there and Fission is one of the popular ones.